TL;DR

 Conclusion

-As we move from static automation to autonomous agents, the reasoning trace becomes a new security perimeter.
+As we move from static automation to autonomous AI systems, the reasoning trace becomes a concern - a new security perimeter.

 Developers must ensure that the "thinking" process is not just a hidden internal step, but a protected log that cannot be easily spoofed or suppressed by user input.
 Securing the "mind" of the agent is now just as important as securing its tools.